Smithsonian Institution

 Arkansas History Lesson Plan: Identifying Arkansas on a Map

 Students investigate their hometown of Arkansas.
-For this U.S. Geography lesson, students identify Arkansas on a map and distinguish it form the other states.
+In this U.S. Geography lesson, students identify Arkansas on a map and distinguish it form the other states.
 Students investigate the history, state line, and personal...

 National Endowment for the Humanities